 It Doesn't Just Rain, It Pours

 You thought you wouldn't need a back-up plan for an August wedding at the local park.
 And then the skies opened up with a thunderclap and a deluge followed.
 You've got 100 guests, many from out of town, expecting to see you get married.
 It's time to get creative.
 The more you laugh at the situation and roll with it, the better the day is going to go.
 Does someone live nearby that could loan you their home or covered porch for a quickie ceremony?
-Call local restaurants, coffee shop, or even the library, and see if they can accommodate your group last minute.
+Call local restaurants, coffee shops, or even the library, and see if they can accommodate your group last minute.
 Essentially, make it work.
 We should also note that some of our favorite ceremonies have taken place huddled under umbrellas during a downpour, so if you want to have a rainy day ceremony at your original location, that's awesome too.
 Later, if you need a party do-over, so be it.